General Freshwater Fishing Regulations

 Virginia Game Fish

 It is unlawful to stock any species of fish into inland waters of the Commonwealth without first obtaining written approval from the Department (private ponds excepted).
+Also, blue catfish and their hybrids cannot be stocked in privately owned ponds and lakes.

 Trout as Bait